This post may contain affiliate links. Please see my Amazon affiliate disclosure at the bottom of this page or click here.

 - In winter try and get in a ten or 15-minute walk once per day.

 - *Look at taking a vitamin D supplement.
-My whole family take a vitamin D spray daily – DLux3000 oral spray
+My whole family uses this Vitamin D spray daily – DLux3000 oral spray

 Cotton is often the fabric of choice for bedding.